SingularTnT/Image_Processing_Notes/Mitsubishi_Robot_Kinect.md

 # Using the Kinect® for Windows® V1 in Matlab

-**This document shows how to obtain the data available from Kinect for Windows V1 sensor using Image Acquisition Toolbox.*
+This document shows how to obtain the data available from Kinect for Windows V1 sensor using Image Acquisition Toolbox.

 ## Kinect for Windows Sensor Components and Specifications
+---

 <div align="center">
   <p>kinect version 1 senser</p>